fchensan/application-study-tool/pages/troubleshooting/troubleshooting.md

 the dashboards.

-* If data is present in this dashboard (but no others), it indicates an issue with the collection of data from the BigIPs.
+* If data is present in this dashboard (but no others), it indicates an issue with the collection of data from the BIG-IPs.
 * If no data is present in this dashboard, it indicates a problem with the connection between Prometheus and Grafana.

 **If Data Is Present**

-If data is present here, there's very likely an issue with collection from the BigIPs themselves.
+If data is present here, there's very likely an issue with collection from the BIG-IPs themselves.
 Things to check:

 * Is the Otel Collector container running correctly (`docker ps`)